This Day In Music: October 2

 October 2, 1981 ~ Jazz, classical pianist, singer, actress Hazel Scott, full name Hazel Dorothy Scott, passed away in New York, New York, USA ~ Child prodigy.
 Outspoken critic of racial discrimation.
 Popular jazz, blues, boogie-woogie nightclub performer during the 1930s and 1940s.
 One of the first Afro-Caribbean women to land respectable roles in major Hollywood films including I Dood It alongside Lena Horne, The Heat's On and Rhapsody In Blue ~ Scott was born in 1920

-October 2, 1981 ~ Jazz, swing, big band trumpeter Johnny Windhurst, full name John Henry Windhurst, passed away ~ Influenced by Bix Beiderbecke, Bobby Hackett, Wild Bill Davison, Bunny Berigan, and others.
-Worked with Eddie Condon, Sidney Bechet, Art Hodes, James P Johnson, Louis Armstrong, Nappy Lamare, Ruby Braff, George Wettling, Jack Teagarden, Barbara Lea, Buell Neidlinger, Cutty Cutshall, Cliff Leeman, Edmond Hall, and others ~ Windhurst was born in 1926
+October 2, 1981 ~ Jazz, swing, big band trumpeter Johnny Windhurst, full name John Henry Windhurst, passed away ~ Influenced by Bix Beiderbecke, Bobby Hackett, Wild Bill Davison, and Bunny Berigan.
+Worked with Eddie Condon, Sidney Bechet, Art Hodes, James P Johnson, Louis Armstrong, Nappy Lamare, Ruby Braff, George Wettling, Jack Teagarden, Barbara Lea, Buell Neidlinger, Cutty Cutshall, Cliff Leeman, and Edmond Hall ~ Windhurst was born in 1926

 October 2, 1981 ~ Trumpeter, composer Peter Evans born ~ Not to be confused with musicologist Peter Evans.
 Evans has worked with a host of modern artists including Weasel Walter, Dave Taylor, Evan Parker, Matana Roberts, Tyshawn Sorey, John Zorn, Mary Halvorson, Peter Brötzmann, Aaron Burnett, Okkyung Lee, Nate Wooley, and others